About Alistair Hamish Campbell

-His work is a collusion of peculiar patterns, sound inspired images, Mexican/Native American culture and altered mind states.
-Patterns are often circular in design with reference to ‘the circle of life’ so central to Native American culture and narrative.
+Ali often uses patterns of a circular design with reference to ‘the circle of life’ so central to Native American culture and narrative.
 There is timelessness to his work achieved by the juxtaposition of these images and themes with modern day phenomena such as urban myths, conspiracy theories and mysteries of the universe.
-The process of which gives birth to a mix of aesthetics and bizzarities.
+The process of which gives birth to a mix of aesthetics, oddities and bizzarities.